 tidings of the appearance of Bahá’u’lláh in our midst.
 Shoghi Effendi epitomizes this in these words:

 As the administrative work of the Cause steadily expands, as its various branches grow in importance and number, it is absolutely necessary that we bear in mind this fundamental fact that all these administrative activities, however harmoniously and efficiently conducted, are but means to an end, and should be regarded as direct instruments for the propagation of the Bahá’í Faith.
 Let us take heed lest in our great concern for the perfection of the administrative machinery of the Cause, we lose sight of the Divine Purpose for which it has been created.
 Let us be on our guard lest the growing demand for specialization in the administrative functions of the Cause detain us from joining the ranks of those who in the forefront of battle are gloriously engaged in summoning the multitude to this New Day of God.
 This indeed should be our primary concern; this is our sacred obligation, our vital and urgent need.
-Let this cardinal principle be ever borne in mind, for it is the mainspring of all future activities, the remover of every embarrassing obstacle, the fulfillment of our Master’s dearest wish.
+Let this cardinal principle be ever borne in mind, for it is the mainspring of all future activities, the remover of every embarrassing obstacle, the fulfilment of our Master’s dearest wish.

-The following is a prayer of the Master which He revealed for use by a Spiritual Assembly; as many pioneers become members of Assemblies they may like to have it handy:
+The following is a prayer of the Master that He revealed for use by a Spiritual Assembly; as many pioneers become members of Assemblies they may like to have it handy:

 O God, my God!
 We are servants of Thine that have turned with devotion to Thy Holy Face, that have detached ourselves from all beside Thee in this glorious Day.
 We have gathered in this spiritual assembly, united in our views and thoughts, with our purposes harmonized to exalt Thy